The gaming isn't only for fun anymore, it’s a real hot business

 The Indian language internet users have surpassed English users with 536 million Indian language users compared to 199 million English users by 2021.
 This growth in the user base will be further complemented by the increasing penetration of internet-enabled devices, affordable internet services, and rising digital literacy in India.

 Hindi user base is likely to outgrow English, followed closely by Marathi and Bengali users by 2021.
 Tamil, Telegu and Kannada users will be the most engaged through 2017-2021.
 Of all the local content, 99% is consumed through mobiles, with the overall share of internet users in India accessing the internet through mobile devices being 78%.

 Indian gamers are not very high spenders in online games.
-However, an engaged and paying gamer spends nearly one-third of their online entertainment expenditure on games.
-Even though there are some factors that drive an urban player, stress relief, and social interaction remain the key reasons.
+However, an engaged and paying gamer spends nearly one-third of its online entertainment expenditure on games.
+Even though some factors drive an urban player, stress relief, and social interaction remain the key reasons.
 The player doesn't want anything complicated.
-Short levels, easy to play games with simple controls, drive the maximum engagement.
+Short levels, easy to play games with simple controls, drive maximum engagement.

 Multiplayer gamers show a higher likelihood to pay for games in the future.
 In-app purchases make these gamers confident to keep continuing the platform.
 With the acknowledgment of Indian preferences, the popular traditional games like rummy, and teen Patti is seen to connect the common man to the traditional social behavior and habits.

 Indian gamers are emerging, and while both international and local games are making it to the top category, the local language preference is carving the way for Indian games to make it to the top.